mbideau/btrfs-diff-sh/README.md

         This option is ignored when the option '--file' is also specified.

     -f | --file
-        Instead of two snapshots, use a file containing the send/receive ouptut of the snapshots.
+        Instead of two snapshots, use a file containing the send/receive output of the snapshots.

     -t | --with-times
         Report times differences (atime, mtime, ctime)

     -p | --with-props
-        Report properties differences (chmod, chown)
+        Report properties differences (chmod, chown, set_xattr)

     -h | --help
         Display help message.